 - Liquidation cost | - Useful for creditors | - Does not take into account intangible assets | |||

-Discounted Cash Flow (DCF) | - Projected future cash flows | - Takes into account future potential | - Complex to achieve | - Businesses with predictable cash flow | - Sum of discounted cash flows + Terminal value |
+Discounted Cash Flow (DCF) | - Projected future cash flows | - Takes into account future potential | - Complex to achieve | - Companies with predictable cash flows | - Sum of discounted cash flows + Terminal value |

-- Discount rate (WACC) | - Based on actual financial projections | - Depends on precise financial projections | |||
+- Discount rate (WACC) | - Based on actual financial projections | - Depends on accurate financial projections | |||

 - Terminal value | - Used by investors | - Sensitive to changes in assumptions | |||

-Profit multiples | - Company profits (EBITDA, net profit) | - Simple and quick to use | - May not reflect the specific situation | - Small businesses, start-ups | - Profits * Market multiple |
+Earnings multiples | - Company profits (EBITDA, net profit) | - Simple and quick to use | - May not reflect the specific situation | - Small businesses, start-ups | - Profits * Market multiple |

 - Comparable market multiples | - Based on market data | - Depends on available comparables | |||

-Comparison with similar transactions | - Similar recent transaction data | - Reflects current market conditions | - Availability and comparability of data | - Sectors with frequent transactions | - Analysis of sales multiples of similar transactions |
+Comparison with similar transactions | - Data from similar recent transactions | - Reflects current market conditions | - Availability and comparability of data | - Sectors with frequent transactions | - Analysis of sales multiples of similar transactions |

 - Based on real data | - May be limited by data privacy | ||||

-Analysis of comparable listed companies | - Financial ratios of comparable listed companies | - Uses publicly available data | - May not reflect specific differences | - Medium to large businesses | - Application of comparable financial ratios |
+Analysis of comparable listed companies | - Financial ratios of comparable listed companies | - Uses publicly available data | - May not reflect specific differences | - Medium to large sized companies | - Application of comparable financial ratios |

 - Based on market conditions | - Not suitable for small businesses |